+Tap

+Tap once on the Touch Pad to activate an item, such as an app.

+Two-Finger Tap

-C + M Тар Tap once on the Touch Pad to activate an item, such as an app.
-Two-Finger Tap Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
-(Similar to right-click) 2M Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
-This shows different levels of information or visually zooms in or out. + Ule Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
+Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
+(Similar to right-click)

+Pinch or stretch

+Place two fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
+This shows different levels of information or visually zooms in or out.

+Two-Finger Scroll

+Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.

+Three-Finger Swipe

-En M Swipe Quickly move your finger in from the edge of the Touch Pad, without pausing when you first touch it.
-Swipe from the left edge: shows your recently opened apps.
-Swipe from the right edge: opens or closes the charms (Search, Share, Start, Devices, Settings).
-Swipe from the top edge: opens or closes the app command bar.
+Quickly move in with three fingers together from the edge of the Touch Pad, without pausing when you first touch it.

+Swipe from the top edge: shows the desktop.

+Swipe from the bottom edge: views all your open apps in task view.

+Swipe from the left or right edge: switches between your open apps.
+Slide your fingers slowly across the Touch Pad to flip through them all.

-Do not put items on the Touch Pad surface to prevent abnormal action.
+Do not put items on the Touch Pad surface as it may cause an unintended action.